 3.4 Admissions

 The purpose of this policy is to articulate college admission standards beyond just the college website.
-The policy outlines admission standards and exceptions to admission.
+The policy will note admission standards and exceptions to admission.

 Riverland Community College is committed to open admissions for students meeting one of the following requirements:

-- Current high school students who meet requirements for Postsecondary Enrollment Options (PSEO) programs, or
+- Current high school students who meet requirements for Postsecondary Enrollment Options (PSEO) program or

 - Students who do not have a high school diploma or GED are not eligible for federal financial aid funds.
 Students must pass an independently administered test approved by the U.S. Secretary of Education to be eligible for state financial aid funds.

-- Admission to the college does not guarantee that a student is allowed to enroll in college-level courses as provided for in System Procedure 3.3.1 Assessment for Course Placement (opens in a new tab) .
+- Admission to a college does not guarantee that a student is allowed to enroll in college-level courses as provided for in System Procedure 3.3.1 Assessment for Course Placement.

 - Students who have been suspended or expelled for disciplinary reasons from another postsecondary institution may be denied admission to Riverland Community College.
-Students may appeal through the Dean of Student Affairs.
+Students can appeal with the Dean of Student Affairs.

 - Students who have a hold on their record from another Minnesota State college or university may be accepted to Riverland Community College but may not be allowed to register until the hold has been resolved at their previous institution.

-Students denied admission have the right to appeal the decision through the Riverland Admission Appeal Policy.
+Appeals: Students denied admissions have the right to appeal that decision.
+Riverland Admission Appeal Policy.

 Students